 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

 Longest visit request not (yet) accepted by the State >

 The country has a strong record of cooperation with Special Procedures.
-It maintains a standing invitation to visit, has facilitated over 80% of all visit requests, and has responded to 84% of communications received.
+It maintains a standing invitation to visit, has completed or accepted almost 90% of all visit requests, and has responded to 80% of communications received.